 - The lower frets can be crawling with leeches.
 Keep ointments and creams that are leech-repellent on hand.

 - The Himalayan weather can be unpredictable, especially in the Everest region in August.
-Be careful to extend your timetable by a few more days.
-The Lukla flight may be delayed or canceled due to bad weather!
+Remember that you might have to extend your timetable by a few more days.
+The Lukla flight may be delayed or canceled due to bad weather.

 - Be prepared in case a thunderstorm occurs.

-Tips for your August Trek to Everest Base Camp
+Some Tips for Your August Trek to Everest Base Camp

 - You have the option to travel solo, but due to the monsoon, it can get pretty risky.
-You should hire a guide!
+So, you must hire a guide.

 - If you hire a porter, you do not have to exhaust yourself with unnecessary luggage carry.

-- It's still monsoon in August, do not forget to carry rain gears!
+- It's still monsoon in August; remember to carry rain gear.

 - Check and double-check all your essential equipment.